 Last Sunday I went to the most magnificent book “shop” of all time and I want to share the beauty of it all with you.
 It’s unlike anything I’ve (and probably you’ve) ever experienced and it was A M A Z I N G.

 What I’m talking about is a well-kept secret, only known to me thanks to my wonderful nan who was looking for a book club when she moved to a new town.
-It’s called 66 Book Club, and it’s in Hemel Hempstead.
+It’s called 66 Book Club, and it’s in Hemel Hempstead, Hertfordshire.

-It’s only open 1 weekend of the month and the gist of this place is simply it’s a warehouse… full of about 15,000 books… and they’re all 70% off!!!
+Throughout the year it’s only open 1 weekend of the month, but closer to Christmas it opens for 2 weekends.
+The gist of this place is simply that it’s a warehouse… full of about 15,000 books… and they’re all 70% off!
 No catch… EVERYTHING 70% off.
 The books may be dusty, but they’re all new and there are simply thousands of them.

 My first visit experience